Rolling-Thunder07/magical-treasure-hunt/readme.md

 - 🐙 GitHub: [@Rolling-Thunder07](https://github.com/Rolling-Thunder07) (where all my code babies live)
 - 💼 LinkedIn: [Hritik Kumar](https://www.linkedin.com/in/hritik-kumar-43a709302/) (for networking and pretending to be professional)
 <br>
 *Instagram?
 Facebook?
 Twitter?
 I don't have time for those - I'm too busy debugging my social life.
-Plus, my relationship status with social media is "It's Complicated" (mostly because I spend more time talking to compilers than humans).* 😅
+Plus, my relationship status with social media is "It's Complicated" (mostly because I spend more time watching movies-series-anime (cinephile spotted :)) and talking to compilers than humans).* 😅

 ---
 <br>